KorayErkan/tw-portfolio/user-assistance/introduction.md

 Users can enter music parts by using a mouse, a computer keyboard, a digital music keyboard, etc. The entered information conforms to the MIDI standard, and is stored in files structured in an XML-based format.
 The parts can then be played back on the computer, on MIDI-compliant music instruments, or printed on paper-based media.

-Below, you can see a sample generated output:
+Below, you can see a small example of the generated output:

 ![A sample score](pictures/score-sample.png)

+In the following pages, we will illustrate how the program is used to create music parts.

+---

 The installation files of the program for Windows, Mac OS, and Linux can be downloaded from the official [MuseScore](https://www.musescore.com) site.

 As of this writing [MuseScore](https://musescore.org/) is at version 4.1.1, but in the following pages we will use version 3.6.2.